Nkatha004/random-user-generator/README.md

 This is just a very simple application that uses Vue JS CDN.

-I managed to get a random user on every button click by consuming randomuser.me API.
+I managed to get a random user on every button click by consuming [random user API][https://randomuser.me/].